leonardusdani/Employee_Application_Backend/README.md

 2. Change directory to `[root directory]/compiled_backend`
 3. Run `java -jar EmployeeApplication-0.0.1-SNAPSHOT.jar`
 4. Please keep `temp` folder inside `compiled_backend`, it uses for store the images.
-5. Open your browser then open `http://localhost:8080`
+5. Open your browser then open `http://localhost:8080/api`, it should redirect your browser into the HAL browser entry point page.